What is the average weight for women?

 Staying active burns calories and positively alters a person's metabolism, helping them to maintain an ideal weight.

 The U.S. government recommend that adults get 150 minutes of moderate exercise per week.
 This target might include brisk walking or playing tennis.
-Alternatively, they can chose 75 minutes of vigorous exercise every week, examples being jogging or continuous swimming.
+Alternatively, they can choose 75 minutes of vigorous exercise every week, examples being jogging or continuous swimming.

 4. Try intermittent fasting